15 GRE Math Practice Questions with Explanations

 Magoosh GRE Math Practice Questions

-GRE math questions cover a wide range of topics including arithmetic, algebra, geometry, and data interpretation.
-With so many areas to study, practice is the key to mastering the GRE math section.
+Our GRE math practice questions cover the same range of math topics you’ll see on the actual exam, including arithmetic, algebra, geometry, and data interpretation.
+With so many areas to study, practice is the key to mastering the GRE Quant section.

 GRE Math Practice Questions: What to Expect

-Use the table below to jump to each practice question.
-If you’re returning to this post, skip to the answers and important takeaways.
+Use the table below to jump to each practice question:

 Question Type Easy Medium Hard